-- 206. We expect a provider to set out the investment required to deliver each of the individual intervention strategies that it has described in its access and participation plan in the fees, investments and targets (FIT) document. - 207.
-Estimated investment for an intervention strategy ought only to relate to the work undertaken to support delivery of the access and participation plan objectives.
-A provider is expected to include the cost associated with delivering the intervention strategy for students identified in the plan. - 208.
-Further information regarding how to complete the FIT can be found in Annex D.127
+- 217. We expect a provider to set out the investment required to deliver each of the individual intervention strategies that it has described in its access and participation plan in the FIT document. - 218.
+Estimated investment for an intervention strategy ought only to relate to the work undertaken to support delivery of the access and participation plan objectives and the evaluation of these activities.
+A provider is expected to include the cost associated with delivering and evaluating the intervention strategy for students identified in the plan. - 219.
+Further information regarding how to complete the FIT can be found in Annex D.

-127 Annex D is available at: www.officeforstudents.org.uk/publications/regulatory-advice-6-how-to-prepare-your-access-and-participation-plan-effective-practice-advice/.
+&lt;sup>125 Annex D is available at: www.officeforstudents.org.uk/publications/regulatory-advice-6-how-to-prepare-your-access-and-participation-plan-effective-practice-advice/.